jvadillo/guia-laravel-6-paso-a-paso/manuscript/04-Nivel-intermedio.md

 class ArticuloController extends Controller
 {
     /**
-     * Show the form to create a new article.
+     * Show the form to create a new articulo.
      *
      * @return Response
      */